Essplass/Essplass/README.md

 - 👋 Hi, I’m @Essplass
-- 👀 I’m interested in AI technologies and good food!
+- 👀 I’m interested in emerging technologies and good food!
-- 🌱 I’m currently learning Python : )
+- 🌱 I’m currently learning Pynecone =)

 <!---
 Essplass/Essplass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.